JuanmaFranco/HomeLab/README.md

     From that page, you can see the different plans available and the prices of each one.

-    In this case, I will get an enterprise version, more specifically the following: Microsoft 365 Enterprise Premium.
+    In this case, I will get an enterprise version, more specifically the following: Microsoft 365 Enterprise Standard.

     ![M365-1](/images/m365-1.PNG)